rafaelmartins/blohg.org/content/post/blohg-0.11.rst

 New features:

-- Added a ``RST_HEADER_LEVEL`` configuration option, to make it easier to addapt blohg to your layout.
+- Added a ``RST_HEADER_LEVEL`` configuration option, to make it easier to adapt blohg to your layout.
 - Added support to scheduled posts/pages.
 - Added a new syntax, more human-readable, for the dates defined on the source files.
 For example: ``2012-09-23 00:00:00``.